akalsey/Raleys-Autoclipper/README.md

 There's a Dockerfile in this repo that will run the script.
 It relies on the same environment variables mentioned above.
 If you have a .env file in the you build the Docker container from, it will use that.
 Or you can edit the Dockerfile to set the environment varialbles.
 Or pass them in the `docker run` command or set them in a Docker compose file.

-The Docker container will run the script on startup and also contains a cronjob to run it every morning, US Pacific time.
+The Docker container will run the script on startup and also contains a cronjob to run it every morning and every evening, US Pacific time.
+Raley's ads and new coupons tend to come out on Tuesdays, so this will also run every four hours on Tuesday to maximize the chances of picking up new coupons.

+Configure an environment variable named `MAIL_TO` in the Dockerfile, in the `.env` file, or on the command line.
+This email address will receive a daily log from the script.

-The Dockerfile fetches the latest version of the script from Github during build, so you'll be up to date each time you build
+The Dockerfile fetches the latest version of the script from Github daily so you'll always be up to date.